wrestle with God

 Sometimes we need to release our dream to have the heart God desires for us.

 My love for writing isn’t a bad thing and it hasn’t been used in a bad way.
 It’s a gift from God used to glorify Him.
-On that beautiful, dreadful day, I realized I’d allowed the gift God gave to become a consuming priority in my life and, eventually, an exhausting, devouring idol.
+On that beautiful, dreadful day, when I learned how to wrestle with God, I realized I’d allowed the gift God gave to become a consuming priority in my life and, eventually, an exhausting, devouring idol.
 When I saw it, I opened my hands and metaphorically released this good-thing-turned-idol.
 That idol shattered into a million pieces and lost its power in my life.
 I apologized to God, asked for forgiveness, and reveled in the cleanness of my heart.

 Thanksgiving and surrender to God’s will prepared me to walk away from writing altogether if that’s what it took to relinquish my idol.